 Our Audience: NHdocs wants to help filmmakers find audiences for their documentaries.
 And we are presenting documentaries for audiences with a wide range of interests.
 This year this will include historical documentaries; music docs; portraits of artists; documentaries about social issues such as immigration, animal rights, and LGBT students in New Haven schools; and others that grapple contemporary realities such as the war in Afghanistan and computer geeks seeking to undermine the world of government secrecy.
 Our line up is filled with remarkable surprises.
 Come and find out what your neighbors have been doing.

 The Organizers: NHdocs co-directors Gorman Bechard and Charlie Musser are veteran filmmakers who span the infamous town-gown divide.
 New Haven-born Bechard has been making documentaries (and some fiction films) since 1983.
 Charlle Musser has been teaching documentary filmmaking and a range of courses on film history/theory and criticism at Yale since 1992.
-Our two other co-founders (Lisa Molomot and Jacob Bricca) taught at Wesleyan but have moved to Arizona.
+The other two filmmakers we met in Missoula (Lisa Molomot and Jacob Bricca) taught at Wesleyan but have moved to Arizona.
 Now we have been teaming up with other local New Haveners.
 Watch our organization grow.

 Gorman Bechard (co-founder/co-director) is the director of 14 feature films, including the acclaimed animal rights documentary “A Dog Named Gucci,” the critically acclaimed rock documentaries “Color Me Obsessed, a film about The Replcaements,” “What Did You Expect?
 The Archers of Loaf live at Cat’s Cradle,” and “Every Everything: the music, life & times of Grant Hart,” as well as the indie features “Broken Side of Time” (2013), “Friends (with benefits)” (2009), “You Are Alone” (2006), and the horror comedy cult-classic “Psychos in Love” (1986).
 He is also the author of six novels, including the beloved “The Second Greatest Story Ever Told.”
 The prolific Bechard’s latest is “Who is Lydia Loveless?” which profiles the alt-country punk rocker as she and her band tour and record their fourth album.
 The film is due on DVD in the Fall of 2017.
 He is currently filming five other features, including: “Seniors,” a documentary that celebrates the brains, energy & sass of some of the coolest senior dogs on this planet and the people who love them, “Pizza, A Love Story,” which tells the history of the three greatest pizza places in the world: Sally’s, Pepe’s, & Modern, all in his hometown of New Haven, CT, “Normal Valid Lives,” which looks at a horrible case of bullying in a Minnesota school district which led to a civil rights lawsuit by the Southern Poverty Law center, and “What It Takes,” which takes an in-depth look at the songwriting process with alt-country rocker Sarah Shook and her band the Disarmers.